DylanSmithSE/3xa3-g09-2021/README.md

 # Kingme 3XA3-G09-2021

-Kingme is a checkers game.
+Kingme is a checkers application that I created for my Software Project Management course (3XA3), along with Thaneegan and Ardhendu.
+We reimplemented an open source project by [Codeofcarsen](https://github.com/codeofcarson/Checkers) (see documentation for design decisions with further details).

 ## Installation